Aaron-Schaefer/checkers-app/docs/DesignDoc.md

 ### Purpose
 This Project is a web based checkers game that is played in a browser.
-Players can login in and play checkers against eachother.
+Players can login in and play checkers against each other.

 ### Glossary and Acronyms